 A common misconception is that a big brand name financial adviser gives you safety, more resources, and a better outcome for your investment dollars.
 The set of facts below looks at the reality of big company business models.
 Corporations look for economies of scale to increase their bottom line.
-Yet what if these economies degrade client service and hurt tax efficient growth of money?
-What other relationships might create conflict with client interests?
+They achieve these economies often at the client’s expense, either through poor client service or cookie cutter approaches that may save corporate resources while sacrificing client returns.

 A big brand name institution with $2 trillion in client assets had managed John (age 65) and Jill’s (age 58) accounts for over 5 years.
 During this time their assets increased about 12%-15%, while the US stock market was up almost 100%; an appropriate stock/bond mix for them was up 55%-65% net of fees.
 Each of the 3 accounts (two IRAs and a Trust) held 33 funds in equal measure in each account.
 Funds were frequently traded in each account.
 The adviser never returned phone calls and they could only speak to his assistant when they called.

 Severe under performance due to poor fund selection and poor market timing.
 The big problem was motive: accounts were structured to streamline the portfolio selection and management process for the institution.
 Institutions design processes for economies of scale. in this case, at great cost and opportunity lost to the client.
 Not a safe place for your money.

 How could they under perform a reasonable benchmark by 40%-50%?

 What We Found Out

 They weren’t receiving performance reports.
 To evaluate their non-performance claims we downloaded statements and looked at their contribution history, so we could approximate the prior 1, 3, and 5-year results.
 Two of the accounts were IRAs, one account was taxable.
 Each account held identical assets; 33 funds in each account!
 A competent adviser can’t justify owning 33 funds in equal measure across taxable and tax-deferred accounts.
 Not Ever.